 “Not that I know of.”
-It takes a moment to place the female voice that responds– Penny, Anastasia’s assistant—and that irritates me.
+It takes a moment to place the female voice that responds– Abigail, Anastasia’s assistant—and that irritates me.
 Damn, what I wouldn’t give to put cameras in her office.

 My teeth mash together as I pull up an email on the laptop in front of me and send it off while keeping my attention on the conversation Luke is having.